-The optional water separator installed in the engine compartment is used to prevent water from entering the fuel system.
-The water separator should be drained periodically or when the water separator telltale light on the dashboard illuminates.
-To drain water, loosen bleed screw below separator one quarter turn.
-Tighten bleed screw when finished.
+A primary fuel filter is installed on the engine.
+This filter may consist of a filter cartridge with a drain valve at the bottom, or a filter cartridge, a water separation bowl and may have a fuel heater built in.
+It is used to prevent water from entering the fuel system.
+The primary fuel filter should be drained periodically or when the telltale light on the dashboard illuminates if equipped with this system.
+To drain water, loosen the drain valve below the separator.
+Close the drain valve when finished.